wp-plugins/mdc-youtube-downloader/readme.txt

 This Plugin comes with a shortcode, `[youtube_downloader_form]`.
 You can use YouTube icon to generate shortcode in TinyMCE editor.

-`[youtube_downloader_form]` generates a form.
+The shortcode `[youtube_downloader_form]` generates a form.
 Copy a URL of any YouTube video, paste it in the form and click Download.
 You'll then get a list of download links of available video formats.

 == Installation ==